Netflix Has A New Rom-Com Perfect For All The Quarantine Singles Out There

 But Love Wedding Repeat boasts a secret twist: each wedding day scenario takes place in an alternate universe, unlocking a new variation dependent on Jack's every decision.
 Our hapless-in-love hero will have to make the right choice in order to secure a happy ending for his sister — and for himself.

-Clafkin and Munn lead the colorful cast of the sweet British romantic comedy.
-They're joined by fellow Brits Joel Fry (Game of Thrones), Eleanor Tomlinson (Poldark), and Jack Farthing (Poldark).
-Freida Pinto (Slumdog Millionaire) and comedian Aisling Bea also star.

-No one's going on any romantic first dates at the moment, but that doesn't mean the feels are canceled.
+No one's going on any romantic first dates at the moment, but that doesn't mean the feels are cancelled.
 Love Wedding Repeat premieres on Netflix on April 10th.

 Advertisement